rollwagen/linux/README.md

-# Linux/Unix concepts, kernel internals etc refresher
+# Linux/Unix concepts, kernel internals etc

 Notes from the following books, with (partly) additional links and samples.